Skip to content

 CN vs MCI AUC 90.09% 88.06% +2.03

-Three-class ACC / Macro-F1 89.4% / 87.8% 84.7% / 82.5% (Alifuse) +4.7 / +5.3
+Tri-classification ACC / Macro-F1 89.4% / 87.8% 84.7% / 82.5% (Alifuse) +4.7 / +5.3

-Report quality metrics (CN vs CI): BLEU 0.5422, METEOR 0.6790, ROUGE 0.7781 — substantially outperforming all baselines.
+Report quality metrics (CN vs CI): BLEU 0.5422, METEOR 0.6790, ROUGE 0.7781 — significantly outperforming all baselines.

 Ablation Study

-Configuration ACC (CN vs CI) AUC Notes
+Configuration ACC (CN vs CI) AUC Description

-sMRI only 71.24% 54.76% Single visual modality severely insufficient
+sMRI only 71.24% 54.76% Visual unimodality is severely insufficient

-Clinical only 88.83% 82.69% Text modality contributes substantially
+Clinical only 88.83% 82.69% Text modality contributes significantly

-Image + Clinical (EMAD) 93.33% 91.83% Multimodal fusion optimal
+Image + Clinical (EMAD) 93.33% 91.83% Multimodal fusion is optimal

-EMAD w/o RFT 91.28% Without reinforcement fine-tuning
+EMAD w/o RFT 91.28% No reinforcement fine-tuning

-+ Format reward only 91.45% Format validity: 85.3→97.8%
++ Format reward only 91.45% Format validity 85.3 → 97.8%

-+ Format + NIA-AA 92.10% NIA-AA consistency: 74.1→86.7%
++ Format + NIA-AA 92.10% NIA-AA consistency 74.1 → 86.7%

-Full EMAD 92.82% Entailment: 68.2→87.6%
+Full EMAD 92.82% Entailment 68.2 → 87.6%

 Key Findings

-• The NIA-AA standard yields slightly better results than IWG-2 (93.33 vs. 92.93 ACC).
+• Supervision under NIA-AA standards performed slightly better than IWG-2 standards (93.33 vs 92.93 ACC).

 Highlights & Insights